KospY/BasSDK/Components/ThunderRoad/Items/ItemSpawner.md

 | Reference ID          | The Item ID of the [Item][Item] you want to spawn OR the LootTable ID.
 | Reference Type        | If the Reference is an Item, set to ``Item`` and if it is a Group of Items (LootTable), set to ``Loot Table``.
 | Priority              | This depicts how items spawn in Levels and Dungeons.
 For more information, see picture at the bottom of this page.
+| Spawner Type          | This allows you to change the type of spawner.
+This will let you pick if the item uses the reference ID, or if the Spawner spawns items for Dungeon rooms.
+See Below.
 | Parent Spawner        | When referencing another spawner, this item spawner will spawn the item AFTER the referenced spawner has spawned an item.
 This prevents item overlap.
 | Pooled                | Spawns items that are stored in pool (For items like Arrows, rocks).
-| Spawn on Start        | Spawns the item on level load or on component enable.
+| Spawn on Start        | Spawns the item on start/component load.
+| Spawn on Level Load   | Spawns the item on Level Load.
 | Allow Despawn         | Allows the item to be able to be despawned (e.g. on new wave start).
 | Spawn Count           | Depicts the amount of the item that spawn at one time.
 | Random Radius         | Radius of the item spawn (Indicates items don't spawn at one point).